 Ancient Japanese Mini Trucks: The Verdict

-The verdict’s in, but let’s break it down: An ancient (over 25-year-old) Japanese mini truck is only going to be the right buy if …
+The verdict’s in, but let’s break it down (excuse the breakdown pun!): An ancient (over 25-year-old) Japanese mini truck is only going to be the right buy if …

 - It’s just a fun project, not a tool for getting actual work done.